rantao-ds/LA-Renter-Housing-Commute-Analysis-2015-2024/README.md

 <img width="850" alt="nonfamily_housing_dashboard" src="https://github.com/user-attachments/assets/e7868352-cac3-4d4b-9d67-535945928cbe" />

 Overall, 87.9% of renters in Group One have a rent burden of less than 50%.
 Among all household types, space-sharing households (roommate & mixed) have a comparatively higher share of renters with less than 50% rent burden and a lower share with more than 50% rent burden than non-sharing households (single).

+Additionally, the weighted mean rent burden remained nearly unchanged between the 2019 and 2024 ACS 5-year samples, increasing slightly from 29.4% to 30.0%.
+This stability was consistent across household types: mixed households increased from 17.7% to 18.1%, roommate households from 24.0% to 24.1%, while single households decreased slightly from 33.2% to 32.9%.

 <img width="850" alt="rent_burden_socioeconomic_profiles" src="https://github.com/user-attachments/assets/98c7f329-0f0c-43a9-bcb5-6b9e9ae8e3ec" />